Analytical expressions for pulse profile of neutron stars in plasma environments: Ray Tracing

 where

-being $\omega_e(r)$ the plasma frequency [\cite{IntroPlasmaMHD_2003}], $e$ and $m$ the electron charge and mass respectively, and $N(r)$ the number electron density of the plasma.
+being $\omega_e(r)$ the plasma frequency \cite{IntroPlasmaMHD_2003}, $e$ and $m_e$ the electron charge and mass respectively, $\epsilon_0$ the vacuum permittivity and $N(r)$ the number electron density of the plasma\footnote{In Sec.\eqref{c2s4ss2} we will consider a modification of this expression, which takes into account the relativistic motion of electron-positron pairs around the magnetic fields lines, producing an effective plasma frequency several order of magnitude less than the frequency given by \eqref{eq:W}.}.
 Together with Eqs. \eqref{eq:ham1} and \eqref{eq:refind}, the above expression allows us to obtain the dispersion relation for photons,

-Given the spherical symmetry of the problem, we can always choose a referential such that $p_\phi=0$, corresponding to planar meridian trayectories ($\phi$=constant)\footnote{The reason to orientate the reference frame in this way instead of the standard orientation where equatorial orbits are analized, is because of, as observed by \cite{Turolla_2013}, it allows explicit analytical integrations in the Beloborodov approximation as discussed in Sec.\eqref{c2s5}.}.
-For these trayectories, it follows that $p_\theta$ is also a constant of motion.
+Given the spherical symmetry of the problem, we can always choose a referential such that $p_\phi=0$, corresponding to planar meridian trajectories ($\phi$=constant)\footnote{The reason to orientate the reference frame in this way instead of the standard orientation where equatorial orbits are analyzed, is because of, as observed by \cite{Turolla_2013}, it allows explicit analytical integrations in the Beloborodov approximation as discussed in Sec.\eqref{c2s5}.}.
+For these trajectories, it follows that $p_\theta$ is also a constant of motion.

 To construct the ray tracing, i.e., the spatial trajectory of photons, we can get rid of the parameter $\lambda$ of Eq. \eqref{eq:dxpdlgen} as follows,

 At the same time, from Eqs. \eqref{eq:ham2} and \eqref{eq:dxpdlgen} it can be deduced that